-The patient lies on his/her stomach or on the side.
-The skin of the neck is cleansed with antiseptic solution and a sterile field is created.
+The patient lies on his/her stomach.
+The skin of the back is cleansed with antiseptic solution and a sterile field is created.
 A small amount of anesthetic is used to numb the skin.
 Under X-ray guidance (fluoroscopy), a small needle is advanced to the targeted medial branch nerve.
-A small amount of contrast dye is injected to ensure accurate needle placement, then a local anesthetic is injected to numb to nerve.
+A small amount of contrast dye is injected to ensure accurate needle placement, then a local anesthetic is injected to numb to the the nerve.
 The injection takes about 5-10 minutes to complete.